tylerstanczak/CP4I-Multus/README.md

 [Click here for the CP4I Express installation instructions](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.1?topic=installing-express-installation-cloud-pak-integration)

-On this page, scroll down to the 3rd section titled "Installing" and begin following the instructions there.
+On this page, scroll down to the 3rd section titled "Installing" and begin following the instructions from there to the end of the page.